dnaber-de/WP-Colored-Coding/readme.md

 ## Setup

-By default, the plugin is ready to use after activation.
+By default, the plugin is ready for use after activation.
 Some options can be changed on Settings → Writing.

 ### Raw output

 This option enables an additional checkbox for each codeblock of a post which allows you to disable the `esc_attr()` filter for that code snippet.
-That means, every HTML and Javascript inside these textarea will be parsed by the browser as those.
+That means, every HTML and Javascript inside this textarea will be parsed by the browser as those.
 So be carefull with this option.

 ## Usage